What the AI productivity step-function looks like — and the substrate that produced it

 • Matrix CI green on Python 3.11 / 3.12 / 3.13

-• Two new bstack primitives (P8, P9) added in response to bugs the system surfaced about itself
+• Two new bstack primitives (P7, P8) added in response to bugs the system surfaced about itself — and two more (P10, P11) crystallized in the parallel work that ran while this post was being written

-• One architectural realignment (drop P3/P4 Spaces/Lago, renumber 9→7, then add 8 and 9 = back to 9 — but a cleaner, portable 9)
+• One architectural realignment (drop P3/P4 Spaces/Lago, renumber 9→7, then add 8 and 9 → 11 — a portable contract that the doctor enforces and the bootstrap scaffolds)

 PR throughput: traditional sleep-then-poll vs bstack productive-wait